Merck Group Logo

 Merck Group Symbol

-Pharmaceutical, biological and chemical processes inspire Merck’s visual identity.
-This is seen in several versions of the logo dating back to the 20th and 21st centuries because the company logo is very ancient.
+Pharmaceutical, biological, and chemical processes inspire Merck’s visual identity.
+This is seen in several versions of the logo dating back to the 20th and 21st centuries because the logo itself is very old.
 In the early versions, ancient images of gods, heraldry, curly ribbons, and seals predominated.
 But gradually, they were replaced by thematic aspects – for example, an ecosystem of elements, transmitted in the form of empirical microbes, energy flows, distinct cells, and bright colors.
 In fact, the identity reflects the harmonious balance of science and technology.

 The key element is the non-standard “M,” played in numerous variations.
 It is through her that dynamics and technological innovations are transmitted.
 It unites all departments of Merck.
 In addition, the designers dressed the letters in various “biochemical” textures and gave them an unusual shape.
 This they were able to achieve thanks to a custom typeface that resembles You Blockhead Regular.
-The logos contain Lato, Clarendon 816 Regular, and Clarendon FS Bold fonts, as well as an analog of Dosis SemiBold.
+The logos use Lato, Clarendon 816 Regular, Clarendon FS Bold, and an analog of Dosis SemiBold.

-At first, the corporate palette scheme was monochrome and consisted of a combination of black and white.
+At first, the corporate palette was monochrome, consisting of black and white.
 In later versions, bright colors appeared: red, yellow, and blue in several shades (from neon to pastel spectrum).